osmcode/osmium-tool/man/osmium-tags-filter.md

 and the type of object (node, way, or relation) that should be matched.

 The object type(s) comes first, then a slash (/) and then the rest of the expression.
-Object types are specified as 'n' (for nodes), 'w' (for ways), and 'r' (for relations).
+Object types are specified as 'n' (for nodes), 'w' (for ways), 'r' (for relations), and 'a' (for areas - closed ways with 4 or more nodes and relations with `type=multipolygon` or `type=boundary` tag).
 Any combination of them can be used.
 If the object type is not specified, the expression matches all object types.

 Some examples: